yossix07/leetcode/README.md

-# some solutions to leetcode problems i have solved
+# Some solutions to leetcode problems i have solved